 You can also check the 3 best hostels in Madrid here.

-Furthermore, here we cover all neighborhoods, and for which type of traveler we recommend the areas and hotels.
+We wrote a big, detailed guide on where to stay in Madrid.
+Here we cover all neighborhoods, and for which type of traveler we recommend the areas and hotels.

 Located right in the heart of Madrid is Barceló Torre de Madrid.

-Most of all, offering large king size beds and an indoor pool, surely families would love to stay here.
+Most of all, offering large king-size beds and an indoor pool, surely families would love to stay here.